department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/DevOps/PackageScanning.md

 ![MobileReviewDeployment](../../static/img/devops/mobReviewDeployment.png)

-In the Review Deployent Modal, make sure you are in the group, check the `bypass-package-lock` box and enter the resoning for deployment.
+In the Review Deployment Modal, make sure you are in the group, check the `bypass-package-lock` box and enter the reasoning for deployment.
 If it is approved, click `Approve and Deploy`.
 If it is denied, click `reject`

 ![MobileDeployModal](../../static/img/devops/mobModalFinal.png)